Diocese of Manchester, New Hampshire: 1884 to 1944

-After Guertin died in 1931, Pope Pius IX appointed Auxiliary Bishop John Peterson from the Archdiocese of Boston as the fourth bishop of Manchester.
+After Guertin died in 1931, Pope Pius XI appointed Auxiliary Bishop John Peterson from the Archdiocese of Boston as the fourth bishop of Manchester.
 A major area of tension in the diocese came from ethnic strife between the Irish and French-Canadian communities.
-A French speaker, Peterson told a Manchester dinner audience in 1932 that he condemned all religious and ethnic hatred and would not support any cause based in hatred.
-He was able to gain the trust of French Canadian Catholics in the diocese with his words and actions.
-In April 1934, in the midst of the Great Depression, Peterson enacted austerity spending measures for the diocese.
+A French-speaker, Peterson told a Manchester dinner audience in 1932 that he condemned all religious and ethnic hatred and would not support any cause based in hatred.
+He was able to gain the trust of French-Canadian Catholics in the diocese with his words and actions.
+Rivier College for girls was founded by the Sisters of the Presentation of Mary in Nashua in 1933.
+In 1934, in the midst of the Great Depression, Peterson enacted austerity spending measures for the diocese.

 1944 to 1990

 With the 1944 death of Peterson, Pope Pius XII appointed Bishop Matthew Brady from the Diocese of Burlington to be bishop of Manchester.
 He presided over a period of unprecedented growth in the diocese, founding 27 parishes in 11 years and authorizing the construction of nearly 50 churches and numerous schools, convents, and other facilities.
 The number of parishioners increased by 50,000, and the number of priests and religious from around 650 to over 1,600.
 For all these accomplishments he was nicknamed "Brady the Builder."

-Pope John XXIII appointed Reverend Ernest Primeau from the Archdiocese of Chicago as bishop of Manchester in 1958 following Brady's death that year.
+Pope John XXIII appointed Ernest Primeau from the Archdiocese of Chicago as bishop of Manchester in 1958 following Brady's death that year.
 Primeau founded the first foreign mission of the diocese in 1963 in Cartago, Colombia.
-During his tenure, the number of Catholics in the diocese increased by 43,000 and the number of parishes by 11; however, weekly mass attendance declined from over 70% to below 50%.
+During his tenure, the number of Catholics in the diocese increased by 43,000 and the number of parishes by 11; however, weekly Mass attendance declined from over 70% to below 50%.
 Primeau retired as bishop in 1974.

-Reverend Odore Gendron was appointed bishop of Manchester by Pope Paul VI in 1974.
+Odore Gendron was appointed bishop of Manchester by Pope Paul VI in 1974.
 Gendron created a permanent diaconate in the diocese and joined the New Hampshire Council of Churches.
-He also founded Magdalen College in Bedford, New Hampshire and Thomas More College of Liberal Arts in Merrimack, New Hampshire.
+He also founded Magdalen College in Bedford and Thomas More College of Liberal Arts in Merrimack.

+In 1983, four nuns with the Sisters of Mercy settled a lawsuit against Gendron and the diocese after being fired from their teaching jobs in 1982 at Sacred Heart School in Hampton.
+The nuns agreed to apply for new jobs at another diocesan school and the diocese promised to help them in their applications.
+It was the first lawsuit by nuns against their bishop in US history.

 In 1989, Pope John Paul II appointed Auxiliary bishop Leo Edward O'Neil of the Archdiocese of Springfield as coadjutor bishop in Manchester to assist Gendron.

 1990 to present

 When Gedron retired in 1990, O'Neil automatically succeeded him as bishop of Manchester.
 During his tenure, O'Neil worked to foster a common vision among New Hampshire Catholics with a program entitled "Renewing the Covenant."
 He died in 1997.
-John Paul II appointed Auxiliary Bishop John McCormack of the Archdiocese of Boston as O'Neil's replacedment in 1998.
-He served as bishop until his resignation in 2011.
-Pope Benedict XVI appointed Auxiliary Bishop Peter Libasci from the Diocese of Rockville Centre as bishop of Manchester.
-He is the current serving bishop.